 Inspection Service for your greenEMAS

 Runway Safe provides Inspection services for your greenEMAS.
-We offer, bi-annual and extra Inspections.
-Extra Inspections may be required after an unexpected event such as flooding, earthquake or other events of force majeure character.
+We offer both annual and semi-annual Inspections.
+Inspections may be required after an unexpected event such as flooding, earthquake or other events of force majeure character.
 Whatever the reason might be – we will be there to assist you with our post installation Inspection services.

 The value of retaining Runway Safe to provide additional inspections for your EMAS bed is having an experienced examination of the entire system.
 A Runway Safe inspector has the advantage of applying the experience gained from inspecting numerous greenEMAS systems covering a range of environments and ages.